nicfel/Mascot-Tutorial/README.md

 <figcaption>Figure 13: Inferred node locations.</figcaption>
 </figure>

 We can now determine if lineages ancestral to samples from New York are actually inferred to be from Hong Kong, or the probability of the root being in any of the locations.

 To get the actual inferred probabilities of each node being in any of the 3 locations, you can go to _Node Labels >> Display_ an then choose Hong\_Kong, New\_York or New\_Zealand.
 These are the actual inferred probabilities of the nodes being in any location.

 It should however be mentioned that the inference of nodes being in a particular location makes some simplifying assumptions, such as that there are no other locations (i.e. apart from the sampled locations) where lineages could have been.

 Another important thing to know is that currently, we assume rates to be constant.
 This means that we assume that the population size of the different locations does not change over time.
-We also make the same assumption about the migration rates throught time.
+We also make the same assumption about the migration rates through time.

+### Errors that can occur (Work in progress)

+One of the errors message that can occur regularly is the following:
+`too many iterations, return negative infinity`
+This occurs when the integration step size of the ODE's to compute the probability of observing a phylogenetic tree in MASCOT is becoming too small.
+This generally occurs if at least one migration rate is really large or at least one effective population size is really small (i.e. the coalescent rate is really high).
+This causes integration steps to be extremely small, which in turn would require a lot of time to compute the probability of a phylogenetic tree under MASCOT.
+Instead of doing that, this state is rejected by assigning its log probability the value negative infinity.

+This error can have different origins and a likely incomplete list is the following:
+1. The priors on migration rates put too much weight on really high rates.
+To fix this, reconsider your priors on the migration rates.
+Particularly, check if the prior on the migration rates make sense in comparison to the height of the tree.
+If, for example, the tree has a height of 1000 years, but the prior on the migration rate is exponential with mean 1, then the prior assumption is that between any two states, we expected approximately 1000 migration events.
+2. The prior on the effective population sizes is too low, meaning that the prior on the coalescent rates (1 over the effective population size) is too high.
+This can for example occur when the prior on the effective population size was chosen to be 1/X. To fix, reconsider your prior on the effective population size.
+3. There is substantial changes of the effective population sizes and/or migration rates over time that are not modeled.
+In that case, changes in the effective population sizes or migration rates have to be explained by population structure, which can again lead to some effective population sizes being very low and some migration rates being very high.
+In that case, there is unfortunately not much that can be done, since MASCOT is not an appropriate model for the dataset.
+4. There is strong subpopulation structure within the different subpopulations used.
+In that case, reconsider if the individual sub-populations used are reasonable.

 ----

 # Useful Links

 If you interested in the derivations of the marginal approximation of the structured coalescent, you can find them here {% cite Mueller2017 --file Mascot-Tutorial/master-refs %}.
 This paper also explains the mathematical differences to other methods such as the theory underlying BASTA.
 To get a better idea of how the states of internal nodes are calculated, have a look in this paper {% cite mueller2017mascot --file Mascot-Tutorial/master-refs %}.

 - MASCOT source code: [https://github.com/nicfel/Mascot](https://github.com/nicfel/Mascot)
 - [Bayesian Evolutionary Analysis with BEAST 2](http://www.beast2.org/book.html) {% cite BEAST2book2014 --file Mascot-Tutorial/master-refs.bib %}
 - BEAST 2 website and documentation: [http://www.beast2.org/](http://www.beast2.org/)
 - Join the BEAST user discussion: [http://groups.google.com/group/beast-users](http://groups.google.com/group/beast-users)

 ----

 # Relevant References

 {% bibliography --cited --file Mascot-Tutorial/master-refs %}